 Shoring up Coromandel's power

-We’re investing in the Coromandel region to improve the reliability of people’s power supply there.
+We’re investing in the Coromandel region to improve the reliability of the community's power supply.

-With more people choosing to live and visit the Coromandel region, there’s a greater demand for power.
-It means there are times during the year – mainly public holidays and long weekends – when the level of demand is greater than our electricity network was originally designed to deliver.
+With more people choosing to live in and visit the Coromandel region, there’s a greater demand for power.
+This means there are times during the year – particularly during busy holiday periods – when the level of demand is greater than what our electricity network was originally designed to deliver.

-There’s a chance of losing power during these times of peak demand, and this will increase as the region’s electricity demand continues to grow, Ryno Verster, Powerco General Manager of Asset Strategy and Investment, says.
+There’s a chance of losing power during these times of peak demand, and this will increase as the region’s electricity demand continues to grow, says Ryno Verster, Powerco General Manager of Strategy and Engineering.

 “Coromandel is a beautiful part of our network, but there are significant challenges posed by potential line routes and the terrain, which often translates into significant costs or delays when building poles and wires.

 “That’s why we’re investigating alternative options for the region that will keep the lights on for the community when demand for power peaks.”